Scripter17/url-cleaner/README.md

 Until I publish URL Cleaner on crates.io/docs.rs, you can read the documentation by `git clone`ing this repository and running `cargo doc --no-deps` in the root directory then viewing the files in `target/doc/url_cleaner` in a web browser.
 If the URL in your web browser looks like `file:///run/...` and the webpage is white with numbers on the left side, you should run `python3 -m http.server` in the cloned folder and open `http://localhost:8000/target/doc/url_cleaner/`.

+### Footguns

+There are various things in/about URL Cleaner that I or many consider stupid but for various reasons cannot/should not be fixed.
+These include but are not limited to:

+- There are various `UrlPart` variants that use "suffix" semantics (treating `google.co.uk` the same as `google.com`).
+    For this, URL Cleaner uses the [`psl`](https://docs.rs/psl/latest/psl/) crate which in turn uses [Mozilla's Public Suffix List](https://publicsuffix.org/).
+    Mozilla's PSL includes `blogspot.com` which has various counterintuitive side effects that are documented in affected `UrlPart` variants.
+    This is not the fault of the maintainers of the psl crate, arguably not the fault of Mozilla, and slightly less arguably not even the fault of google/the people at google which submitted `blogspot.com` to Mozilla's PSL.
+    Also, this is not the fault of the URL spec as suffix semantics aren't actually a part of them.
+The TLD of `google.co.uk` *is* `uk`.
+    I have decided to not diverge from the behavior the `psl` crate exhibits and have instead decided to make sure people know about this.
+    I may or may not add a way to remove certain suffixes from the public suffix list URL Cleaner uses.

 ### Tips for people who don't know Rust's syntax: